Noise-Induced Randomization in Regression Discontinuity Designs: A latent variable model for regression discontinuity designs

 Qualitatively, we interpret the latent variable $U_i$ in Assumption \ref{assu:noise} as a true measure of the property we want to use for treatment assignment, e.g., $U_i$ could capture ability in an educational setting or health in a medical one.
-The actual observed running variable $Z_i$ is then a noisy realization of $U_i$.
-One common example of measurement error we consider in this paper is Gaussian measurement error, i.e.,
+The observed running variable $Z_i$ is then a noisy realization of $U_i$.
+The more noise there is in the running variable, the greater the effective randomization becomes, making our task easier.
+The assumption is flexible and can accommodate a wide range of noise models, including heteroskedastic noise and discrete running variables.

+\begin{example}[Gaussian measurement error] One common example of measurement error we consider is Gaussian, i.e., $Z_i \mid U_i \sim \nn\p{U_i, \, \nu^2}$ for $\nu > 0$.
+In the limit $\nu \to \infty$, treatment assignment is purely random and we get a randomized controlled trial.
+Conversely, as $\nu \to 0$, there is no random noise and no randomness in the treatment assignment, so it is not possible to have inference justified by effective noise-induced randomization.